Reasoning system: History

 The first reasoning systems were theorem provers, systems that represent axioms and statements in First Order Logic and then use rules of logic such as modus ponens to infer new statements.
 Another early type of reasoning system were general problem solvers.
 These were systems such as the General Problem Solver designed by Newell and Simon.
 General problem solvers attempted to provide a generic planning engine that could represent and solve structured problems.
 They worked by decomposing problems into smaller more manageable sub-problems, solving each sub-problem and assembling the partial answers into one final answer.
 Another example general problem solver was the SOAR family of systems.

-In practice these theorem provers and general problem solvers were seldom useful for practical applications and required specialized users with knowledge of logic to utilize.
+In practice these theorem provers and general problem solvers were seldom useful for practical applications and required specialised users with knowledge of logic to utilise.
 The first practical application of automated reasoning were expert systems.
 Expert systems focused on much more well defined domains than general problem solving such as medical diagnosis or analyzing faults in an aircraft.
 Expert systems also focused on more limited implementations of logic.
 Rather than attempting to implement the full range of logical expressions they typically focused on modus-ponens implemented via IF-THEN rules.
 Focusing on a specific domain and allowing only a restricted subset of logic improved the performance of such systems so that they were practical for use in the real world and not merely as research demonstrations as most previous automated reasoning systems had been.
 The engine used for automated reasoning in expert systems were typically called inference engines.
 Those used for more general logical inferencing are typically called theorem provers.

 With the rise in popularity of expert systems many new types of automated reasoning were applied to diverse problems in government and industry.
 Some such as case-based reasoning were off shoots of expert systems research.
 Others such as constraint satisfaction algorithms were also influenced by fields such as decision technology and linear programming.
 Also, a completely different approach, one not based on symbolic reasoning but on a connectionist model has also been extremely productive.
 This latter type of automated reasoning is especially well suited to pattern matching and signal detection types of problems such as text searching and face matching.